 - Delta SkyMiles number (if already a member)

 Alternatives to the Platinum Delta SkyMiles Card

-The Gold Delta SkyMiles® Credit Card from American Express is the cheaper alternative for flying with Delta, with a fee of $95 that’s waived the first year.
-You’ll actually get many of the same rewards and benefits, with a few important differences.
+The Delta SkyMiles® Gold American Express Card (Review) is the cheaper alternative for flying with Delta, and you’ll actually get many of the same rewards and benefits, with a few important differences.

 The benefits and perks of these cards are pretty much exactly the same.
-You’ll get discounted access to Delta Sky Clubs, Priority Boarding, your first checked bag free, and the 20% discount on in-flight purchases.
+You’ll get Priority Boarding, your first checked bag free, and the 20% discount on in-flight purchases.

 For the most part, the only difference is that the Gold Delta card doesn’t have a Baggage Insurance Plan, while the Platinum Delta does include that benefit.
 This probably won’t be a major deciding factor for most people.

 Enrollment required for select benefits; terms and limitations apply.

 The Gold Delta SkyMiles costs less than the Platinum Delta card.
 You’ll have a $0 introductory annual fee for the first year, then $99.